 These funnels, known as the polar cusps, can cause some trouble.
 The influx of solar wind disturbs the atmosphere, disrupting satellites and radio and GPS signals.
 Beginning November 25, 2019, three new NASA-supported missions will launch into the northern polar cusp, aiming to improve the technology affected by it.

 The three missions are all part of the Grand Challenge Initiative – Cusp, a series of nine sounding rocket missions exploring the polar cusp.
 Sounding rockets are a type of space vehicle that makes 15-minute flights into space before falling back to Earth.
-Standing up to 65 feet tall and flying anywhere from 20 to 800 miles high, sounding rockets can be aimed and fired at moving targets with only a few minutes notice.
+Standing up to 65 feet (21 meters) tall and flying anywhere from 20 to 800 miles (32 to 1,300 kilometers) high, sounding rockets can be aimed and fired at moving targets with only a few minutes notice.
 This flexibility and precision make them ideal for capturing the strange phenomena inside the cusp.

 “A little extra mass 200 miles up might seem like no big deal,” said Conde, the principal investigator for the Cusp Region Experiment-2, or CREX-2, mission.
 “But the pressure change associated with this increased mass density, if it occurred at ground level, would cause a continuous hurricane stronger than anything seen in meteorological records.”